Cybersecurity Threats in Multifamily - Grace Hill

 Cybersecurity Affects Every Business

-Businesses of all sizes, in all industries, and anywhere in the world are at risk.
-The multifamily industry is an especially valuable target for cyberattacks.
-We collect lots of sensitive information, such as SSNs, birthdates, and previous addresses.
-One breach could be worth hundreds of thousands in damage (and more)!
+Businesses of all sizes, industries, and locations face cyber threats—and the multifamily industry is an especially attractive target.
+Property managers collect large amounts of sensitive information, including Social Security numbers, birthdates, and previous addresses.
+A single data breach could result in hundreds of thousands of dollars in damages—or more.

 Implement strong security, such as firewalls and antivirus software.